 I receive occasional emails from readers asking ‘How can I stop my Radisson Rewards points from expiring?’ or ‘When do my Radisson Rewards points expire?’.
 This series looks at the major hotel loyalty programmes and shows you how to keep your valuable points intact.

-If you need to refer to this article in the future, there is a link to it on our ‘Hotel Promos’ page in the Radisson Rewards section.
+If you need to refer to this article in the future, there is a link to it on our ‘Hotel Offers’ page in the Radisson Rewards section.
 This also includes details of current Radisson Rewards promotions.

 About Radisson Rewards

 Previously known as Club Carlson until a 2018 rebranding, Radisson Rewards is the hotel loyalty scheme for Radisson Blu, Radisson Red, Radisson Collection, Park Inn, Park Plaza and Country Inns & Suites hotels.

 According to the Radisson Rewards terms and conditions here under 2 / d / i:

 “If there is no points activity in your Radisson Rewards account for any 24-month period, we may, at any time and in our sole discretion and without notice or liability to you, void and cancel any or all of your points.”

 The key point is that YOU DO NOT NEED TO STAY AT A HOTEL TO KEEP YOUR POINTS ALIVE.
 You simply need to have some activity go through your account.

 There are various ways of achieving this:

 Transfer American Express Membership Rewards points into your account – the minimum transfer is just 3 points!